-On the other hand, farm automation systems have emerged as a fitting solution to perform mundane tasks, especially when faced with a shortage of labour.
-Autonomous tractors, robotic harvesters, greenhouse automation, automatic irrigation systems, seeding robots, and animal automation systems are only some examples of these technologies that are ensuring efficiency in crop or livestock production cycles.
+On the other hand, farm automation systems have emerged as a fitting solution to perform mundane tasks, especially when faced with a shortage of labor.
+Autonomous tractors, robotic harvesters, greenhouse automation, automatic irrigation systems, seeding robots, and animal automation systems are only some examples of these smart farming technologies that are ensuring efficiency in crop or livestock production cycles.
 These smart farming equipment reduce production costs and resource consumption by automating processes, starting from accurate planting and watering to crop protection and harvesting.

 Indeed, IoT and automated devices allow the luxury of monitoring crops and livestock from proximity.
 However, for businesses that have operations across regions or countries, the installation and maintenance of these devices across large farm areas located in several geographical locations can be tedious.
 This challenge, however, can be overcome by way of satellites.
 For close to two decades, a large number of satellites have been sent to space to capture high-resolution images, which have supported several exciting use cases for diverse sectors, including helping the evolution of smart farming.
-This satellite-imaging data has been used by agricultural universities, research facilities, and organisations that provide advanced data analysis to enrich the current understanding of crop cultivation and improve farming practices to ensure sustainable and productive agriculture globally.
+This satellite-imaging data has been used by agricultural universities, research facilities, and organizations that provide advanced data analysis to enrich the current understanding of crop cultivation and improve farming practices to ensure sustainable and productive agriculture globally.

-The increased launch of satellites with sophisticated sensors, like NASAs Landsat series and ESA’s Sentinel series, opens the doors for the unprecedented availability of free, open-access data for widespread commercial use.
+The increased launch of satellites with sophisticated sensors, like NASA's Landsat series and ESA’s Sentinel series, opens the doors for the unprecedented availability of free, open-access data for widespread commercial use.
 The high spatial resolution images that these satellites now provide are perfectly suited for tracking the spatial and temporal distribution of crops, monitoring their growth and health, and estimating their yield ahead of harvest, in addition to remotely managing diseases and pest infestations, nutrient application, and irrigation schedules.
 Besides, there exists a voluminous collection of historical satellite images that can be accessed for free even today.
-These images make it possible for commercial and non-commercial organisations to go back in time and compare current and past data on land, vegetation, and water bodies, to strategize crop production and allied activities more efficiently.
+These images make it possible for commercial and non-commercial organizations to go back in time and compare current and past data on land, vegetation, and water bodies, to strategize crop production and allied activities more efficiently.

 The choice between employing IoT devices or satellite imagery for smart farming depends on each enterprise’s specific requirements.
 While IoT devices provide the benefit of proximity to the asset and the user, as well as allow better control over their usage, satellites provide essential information at scale without any direct maintenance or supervision from the end-user.

-CropIn’s SaaS-based agritech solutions empower users with the benefits of satellite-based remote sensing for smarter decision making.
-Users can leverage CropIn’s platform to detect crops and identify crop stages remotely, analyse crop health, obtain yield estimates, and view near-real-time insights throughout cultivation stages.
+CropIn’s SaaS-based agritech solutions empower users with the benefits of satellite-based remote sensing for smarter decision-making.
+Users can leverage CropIn’s platform to detect crops and identify crop stages remotely, analyze crop health, obtain yield estimates, and view near-real-time insights throughout cultivation stages.
 CropIn also provides timely weather updates and alerts to ensure climate-smart agriculture that improves productivity and significantly reduces crop losses.
 In the past year, CropIn has also enabled agribusiness to keep up the productivity of the field staff, in spite of the preventive measures during the pandemic that restricted the daily workflow of several people.

 Explore how CropIn’s future-proof solutions can advance your agribusiness.
-Get in touch with us now for a free demo.
+Get in touch with us now for a demo.